Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 [csolution-examples](https://github.com/Open-CMSIS-Pack/csolution-examples) | Contains a simple Hello World example and links to other working examples.
 [vscode-get-started](https://github.com/Open-CMSIS-Pack/vscode-get-started) | Contains the setup for a VS Code development environment including an example project.

-The section below explains the overall concepts consider by the **`csolution` Project Manager** based on examples.
+The section below explains the the overall concepts consider by the **csolution - CMSIS Project Manager** based on examples.

 ### Project Templates